-Hey happy campers, it’s camping season!
-We’ve found the best family-friendly campsites in and near San Diego for you to go have an unforgettable outdoor adventure with your kids.
-From beachside camping with ocean views and lakeside cabins complete with a pedal boat to camping events with perks like night hikes and stargazing to animal encounters, read on for where in the wilderness to cozy up in a cabin or pitch your tent this summer!
+The air is crisp with the change of season and it’s the perfect time to cozy up by the campfire, make s’mores and tell ghost stories!
+We’ve found 13 family-friendly campsites in and near San Diego for you to go have an unforgettable outdoor adventure with your kids.
+From beachside camping with ocean views and lakeside cabins complete with a pedal boat to a fall camping event you won’t want to miss, read on for where in the wilderness to pitch your tent!

 If you're not the outdoor camping type but you still want the experience, Santee Lakes is your place.
 With ten cabins that offer the comforts of home only a short drive from the city, Santee Lakes may be the perfect introduction for families who are newbies at the camping experience.
 You’ll find fully equipped kitchens, air conditioning and even WiFi in all cabins.
 Floating cabins offer a beautiful deck and your own pedal boat to use whenever you please.

 There are more than 100 RV camping spots along the lakes to choose from.
 Camping at Santee Lakes includes many perks such as a pool and a clubhouse.
 There are also 7 playgrounds for kids including a Boulder Adventure Course, a Sprayground, a Tot Lot, a Mega Tower and a special playground for kids with disabilities.